eskainah/conquering-responsive-layouts/README.md

 # Challenge 3
 This is a summary of week one of the challenge.

+# Challenge 4
+This is an introduction to flex box.

 Here we recreate a hero section of a webpage.
 It is an easy way to practice.